virtualhealthcitizen/postgresql-labs/01_basics/014_select_distinct.md

 <img src="img/36.png" width="190" />

 Because we specified both `bcolor` and `fcolor` columns in the `SELECT DISTINCT` clause, PostgreSQL combined the values in both `bcolor` and `fcolor` columns to evaluate the uniqueness of the rows.
 The query returns the unique combination of `bcolor` and `fcolor` from the `distinct_demo` table.

 Notice that the `distinct_demo` table has two rows with `red` value in both `bcolor` and `fcolor` columns.
-When we applied the `DISTINCT` keyword to both columns, one row was removed from the result set because it is the duplicate.
+When we applied the `DISTINCT` keyword to both columns, one row was removed from the result set because it is a duplicate.

-### Example: PostgreSQL `DISTINCT ON`
+## Example: PostgreSQL `DISTINCT ON`

 The following statement sorts the result set by the `bcolor` and `fcolor`, and then for each group of duplicates, it keeps the first row in the returned result set.